thesaigoneer/atomic-saigon/README.md

 * Reboot: systemctl reboot

-Login to your new KDE Plasma Atomic!
+Login to your new KDE Plasma Atomic from Saigon!

 ## WIP